 This option tests whether the current installed capacity of the substation is still required to meet customer demand and whether equipment could be retired rather than replaced.
-Based on existing load forecasts, we would expect the retirement of one transformer to result in unserved energy, and therefore this option may not be credible.

 The estimated capital cost for this option is \$100k, for associated decommissioning works.